 Stop by our office and complete a volunteer application, give us a call at 617-924-8797, or contact our tutor coordinator, Peggie Hayes, email@example.com.
-We will let you know when our next tutor training is.
-The training is for a total of 15 hours, one night a week for five weeks.
+Tutor training generally takes place in the spring and fall and is for a total of 15 hours, one night a week for five weeks.

 What qualifications do I need to become a tutor?